 BASS family homologue of Myxococcus xanthus

 Liver/ileal bile acid:Na+ symporter, ASBT, ISBT or NTCP2 (SLC10A2) of 348 aas and 7 TMSs (Mareninova et al. 2005) (essential for liver or intestinal bile acid transport and homeostasis (Rao et al., 2008).
+This BART superfamily protein has been modeled in 3-dimensions using the 3-D structure of bacteriorhodopsin (a TOG superfamily member) (Zhang et al. 2004).
 TMS4 forms part of the substrate translocation pathway (Khantwal and Swaan, 2008); TMS7 plays a role in substrate binding and translocation (González et al., 2012); TMS1 contributes to substrate translocation and protein stability (da Silva et al., 2011), and TMS2 coordinates Na+ translocation (Sabit et al. 2013).
 NTCP serves as the Hepatitis B Virus (HBV) receptor, and drugs developed to target NTCP induce autophagy and may provide therapy for HBV (Zhang et al. 2015).
 Decreased activity leads to luminal bile salt concentrations and either increased eletrolyte secretion or decreased reabsolption (van der Mark et al., 2014).
 Function and stability depend on N-glycosylation (Muthusamy et al. 2015).
 Specific inhibitors are known (Slijepcevic and van de Graaf 2017).
 It has a 7 TMS topology (Banerjee and Swaan 2006).
 Chronic hepatitis B, C and D viruses (HBV, HCV and HDV) infect the liver and cause cancer.
 The three viruses are exclusively

 hepatotropic, and NTCP mediates the transport of bile acids and plays a key role in HBV HCV and HDV entry into hepatocytes.
 It modulates HCV infection